aarmn/cdw/README.md

 - The `--init-all` feature is currently a work in progress.
 - CDW is currently a drop-in replacement for `cd`, but without support for `cd` flags, as they are rarely used.
 - CDW may not work correctly if you have `:` or `\` in your file names.
 This limitation is acknowledged and may be addressed in future versions.
+- Lack of a clear raw-string syntax in some shells, makes it hard to pass paths containing spaces without escaping `\`.
+I dedicated a row in table, for reporting shells support of raw-string and backslash terminated paths execution with ease.

 ## ✅ TODOs